NikolaiT/incolumitas/content/Security/detecing-proxies.md

 | ScrapingBee    | 95.7ms            | 177.3ms       | 86%             | Yes          |

 The samples above confirm my hypothesis.

 Indeed, the WebSocket latencies are at between 45% to 136% larger then their corresponding TCP handshake latencies.
-That is a significant difference compared to the largest difference when not using proxies (13.6%).
+That is a significant difference compared to the largest difference of the *No Proxy* measurements from above (13.6%).
 Statistically speaking, we can determine with high probablity if the visiting user is using a proxy or not.
 Mission accomplished!

+Some things to keep in mind:

++ Sometimes, the latencies obtained from WebSockets have outliers.
+I assume that this is due to packet loss and re-transmission (WebSockets is a reliable protocol).
++ The downside with TCP/IP handshake RTTs is that there may also occur packet loss and thus skewed latency measurements.
+But because there are usually a couple of TCP/IP handshakes made when a browser visits my website, I can take the median value as well.